binod33/EulerProject/src/ServerProduct-Tool.md

 ### Cloud ID

 Should represent the DCM id of the cloud that requires server product pricing update.
-It is represented by <code>"-c"<code> option that takes in required <code>LONG<code> type argument.
+It is represented by <code>"-c"</code> option that takes in required <code>LONG</code> type argument.

 ## Source parameter

 Should represent the JSON data source.
 It can either be  a URL of the JSON file or a file containing multiple URLs or a local filepath of the JSON file.

 ### Read from a URL
 The tool can read and parse out products from a URL of the JSON file.
-It is acheived by the <code>"-u"<code> option.
+It is acheived by the <code>"-u"</code> option.
 This option requres an argument.

 Usage example :
 ```